Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 This is the big one.

-• 🇨🇭ProtonMail — Encrypted email
+• 🇨🇭ProtonMail for encrypted email

-• 🇨🇭Proton VPN — No-logs VPN service
+• 🇨🇭Proton VPN for a no-logs VPN

 2. The User Base